 Save, Spend, or Splurge?
 Bikes

-Save: visit Dr Bike, your local recycling centre, or selling sites
+Save: visit a Big Bike Revival delivery partner, your local recycling centre, or selling sites

-If you know you have a bike languishing in the back of your shed or garage, digging it out and taking it to a Dr Bike event hosted by Cycling UK's Big Bike Revival is a great way to reduce, re-use, and recycle what you already have, meaning you can cut down on waste and your carbon footprint by updating your existing bike.
+If you know you have a bike languishing in the back of your shed or garage, digging it out and taking it to a Big Bike Revival delivery partner (see map below) is a great way to reduce, re-use, and recycle what you already have, meaning you can cut down on waste and your carbon footprint by updating your existing bike.

 If you really want a new bike but are strapped for cash this year, as so many people will be, a good alternative is a 'new' bike second-hand from a recycling centre near you.
 My local recycling centre Bike Project Surrey is a charity and social enterprise refurbishing recycled bikes, providing accredited training and servicing bikes for the community.